jonathan-robertson/amnesia/README.md

 Option Name | Default | Description
 --- | :---: | ---
 LongTermMemoryLevel | 1 | The number of levels a player must exceed before Memory Loss on death begins.
 This will also represent the level a player is reset to on death (if Memory Loss is not prevented in some way: PVP, Blood Moon, or Memory Boosters).
+LevelPenalty | 0 | The number of levels to lose on memory loss; if this is set to 0, memory loss will cause player to reset to LongTermMemoryLevel.
 PositiveOutlookMaxTime | 3600 | The maximum number of seconds that can be acquired for the Positive Outlook buff (2x XP boost).
 PositiveOutlookTimeOnFirstJoin | 3600 | How many seconds of Positive Outlook buff to grant a brand new player to the server.
 PositiveOutlookTimeOnMemoryLoss | 3600 | How many seconds of Positive Outlook buff to grant a player who just experienced Memory Loss.